Nik Bonaddio: Awards

 A prominent member of the emerging NYC tech scene, Bonaddio has been featured in a variety of publications and conferences.
 In addition to routinely contributing to ESPN, he has been featured in Sports Illustrated in 2011, FastCompany in 2012, and Under30CEO and Entrepreneur magazine amongst others in 2013.

 Other ventures

-In addition to his professional life, Bonaddio is also a highly-ranked and successful high-stakes daily fantasy sports player.
-In 2022, he finished 3rd in FanDuel's World Fantasy Baseball Championship, and 1st in FanDuel's World Fantasy Football Championship.
-In March 2023, Bonaddio also finished 1st in FanDuel's World Fantasy Basketball Championship, becoming the first non-professional in the industry's history to win back-to-back live final titles, as well as the first to finish in the top three in three straight finals.
+Bonaddio has also participated in high-stakes daily fantasy sports competitions.
+In 2022, he placed third in FanDuel's World Fantasy Baseball Championship and first in its World Fantasy Football Championship.
+In March 2023, he won the World Fantasy Basketball Championship, achieving multiple top finishes in FanDuel live final events.